kwoodson/ansible-role-yedit/README.md

 == Examples

-Sometimes it is necesarry to config manage .yml files.
+Sometimes it is necessary to config manage .yml files.
 [source,yaml]
 ----
 - hosts: localhost